danielscholl/iot-device-net/README.md

 - [iot-device-js](https://github.com/danielscholl/iot-device-net) - Simple Device Testing (C#)
 - [iot-control-js](https://github.com/danielscholl/iot-control-js) - Simple Control Testing

+### Supported Use Cases

+1. __Localhost Device Symmetric Key__

+    _On a localhost register a device using Symmetric Key Authentication and send telemetry data_

+1. __Docker Device Symmetric Key__

+    _Within a container register a device using Symmetric Key Authentication and send telemetry data_

+1. __Localhost Device x509__

+    _On a localhost register a device using x509 Certificate Authentication and send telemetry data_

+1. __Docker Device x509__

+    _Within a container register a device using x509 Certificate Authentication and send telemetry data__

 ### Environment Settings

 Environment Settings act differently depending upon the Operating System and the IDE that is being used.